shnenanigans/k4hrbot/README.md

 now open main.py in a text or code editor (notepad is fine)

-generate your twitch token from https://twitchtokengenerator.com/
+generate your twitch access token from https://twitchtokengenerator.com/

 paste it into 'YOURTOKEN'. apostrophes should be included.